AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/date-picker.md

 -   **Minimum Date** - This option allows you to enter the minimum required date.
 If you enter a date earlier than the date specified in Minimum Date, an error message appears on the screen.
 The **Minimum Error Message** dialog box allows you to add a custom error message.

 -   **Minimum Error Message** - The **Minimum Error Message** dialog box allows you to add a custom error message to be displayed, if you enter a date earlier than the date specified in the **Minimum Date** option.
+-   **Exclude minimum date** - This option allows to omit the minimum date in a given range or set of dates.

 -   **Maximum Date** - This option allows you to enter the maximum required date.
 If you enter a date later than the date specified in Maximum Date, an error message appears on the screen.
 The **Maximum Error Message** dialog box allows you to add a custom error message.

 -   **Maximum Error Message** - The **Maximum Error Message** dialog box allows you to add a custom error message to be displayed, if you enter a date later than the date specified in the **Maximum Date** option.

+-   **Exclude maximum date** - This option allows to omit the maximum date in a given range or set of dates.

 ### Help Content Tab {#help-content-tab}